 AMERICAN VOLKSSPORT ASSOCIATION

-The American Volkssport Association is a nationwide network of over 300 local recreation clubs, which hold walking events (and occasional biking, skiing, and swimming events) that are open to the public.
-Visitors to the Web site can learn about the organization, find a local club and its events, and learn how to start a club if there is not one close by.
+The American Volkssport Association is a nationwide network of roughly 300 local recreation clubs, which hold walking events (and occasional biking, skiing, and swimming events) that are open to the public.
+Visitors to the website can learn about the organization, find a local club and its events, and learn how to start a club if there is not one close by.

 Tools and tidbits